 Many assume that the culprit is cocoa (the raw ingredient from which chocolate is made) but people with chocolate allergies may be in for an unsettling reality check.
 According to some sources, their reaction is nothing to do with cocoa beans – instead, they may be experiencing an allergic reaction to consuming bits of cockroaches.

-It’s the revelation no-one wanted; every time you eat chocolate, you could be chomping down fragments of filth-loving roaches.
-But is it really true that there are cockroaches in chocolate and, if so, why?
-How did they get in there, is it still safe to eat your favorite sweet snacks, and is there anything you can do to avoid including roaches in your diet?
+It’s the revelation no-one wanted.
+Every time you eat chocolate, you could be chomping down fragments of filth-loving roaches.
+But is it really true that there are cockroaches in chocolate?
+And, if so, why?
+How did they get in there?
+Is it still safe to eat your favorite sweet snacks?
+And is there anything you can do to avoid including roaches in your diet?

 Is it true that my chocolate contains cockroaches?

-Does my chocolate have cockroaches in it?
+So, does my chocolate bar really has cockroaches in it?

-Shockingly, this is totally fine according to the FDA, whose official guidelines state that chocolate can legally contain up to 60 insect fragments per 100 grams.
+We wish it wasn’t true but, sadly, it is – there are bits of cockroach in your chocolate.
+And shockingly, this is totally fine according to the FDA, whose official guidelines state that chocolate can legally contain up to 60 insect fragments per 100 grams.

 It doesn’t specifically state how small these fragments must be, but you’re unlikely to find a whole leg or wing in your Snickers bar.